Atmosphere of Uranus

 The troposphere hosts four cloud layers: methane clouds at about 1.2 bar, hydrogen sulfide and ammonia clouds at 3–10 bar, ammonium hydrosulfide clouds at 20–40 bar, and finally water clouds below 50 bar.
 Only the upper two cloud layers have been observed directly—the deeper clouds remain speculative.
 Above the clouds lie several tenuous layers of photochemical haze.
 Discrete bright tropospheric clouds are rare on Uranus, probably due to sluggish convection in the planet's interior.
 Nevertheless, observations of such clouds were used to measure the planet's zonal winds, which are remarkably fast with speeds up to 240 m/s.

-Little is known about the Uranian atmosphere as to date only one spacecraft, Voyager 2, which passed by the planet in 1986, obtained some valuable compositional data.
+Little is known about the Uranian atmosphere.
+To date, only one spacecraft, Voyager 2, which passed by the planet in 1986, obtained some valuable compositional data.
 The Uranus Orbiter and Probe is scheduled to launch in 2031, arriving at Uranus in 2044.
-Its primary science objectives include a detailed study of Uranus' atmosphere.
+Its primary science objectives include a detailed study of Uranus's atmosphere.